denten-books/plain-text/5-surface.md

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 A simple relationship could be "maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
-Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/figure-5-6.png)
+Image scanned from a physical card by Pointillist, Wikimedia Commons.](images/figure-5-6.png)

 The structure of textual artifacts---from a simple leaflet to a novel in multiple volumes---has remained remarkably stable since the invention of